nglange/help-documentation/_userguides/Box_Panel.md

 ### Creating COS User
 {: #create-cos-user}

 Only administrator can create new users for COS Dedicated IBM Managed.

 To create a new user for COS Dedicated IBM Managed, [submit a ticket](#create-ticket) to request Support staff to add the user.

-In later releases, administrator shall be able to create COS Dedicated IBM Managed users from Box Panel directly.
-However, for the current release, new users can only be created via support tickets.